Wiredcraft/test-frontend/README.md

 ## Unit Tests

 The Unit Tests were performed with Karma + Jasmine.
-Please note, that Karma +  Jasmine were installed globally using npm.
+Please note that Karma +  Jasmine were installed globally using npm.

-Just run karma karma.conf.js and the tests should be performed.
+Just run "karma karma.conf.js" and the tests should be performed.

 ### Test cases

 I implemented four simple text cases:

 - initial value of filterOption must be region
-- findRegion is able to find an region by providing an incomplete search query
+- findRegion() is able to find an region by providing an incomplete search query
-- findRegion is able to find an region by providing an complete search query
+- findRegion() is able to find an region by providing an complete search query
-- pushResults is able to correctly push search results
+- pushResults() is able to correctly push search results